 Choose an area in full sun with average to rich garden soil.

 Some dappled shade or afternoon shade is tolerated, especially in hot climates.
 The bulbs exhibit tolerance to a wide range of drainage situations, so try your luck with these in both boggy and sandy conditions.
-Plant the bulbs in the fall four to eight inches deep; plant deeper in sandy soil or if you live in a marginal growing zone and want to ensure hardiness.
+Plant the bulbs in the fall 4 to 8 inches deep; plant deeper in sandy soil or if you live in a marginal growing zone and want to ensure hardiness.

 These bulbs also thrive when planted in a state of active growth, which gardeners appreciate as they can see the foliage and blooms before making a purchasing decision.